Phanith-LIM/sql-tool/README.md

 # SQL Tool

-`sql_tool` is a command-line utility for exploring and querying SQL databases.
+`sql-tool` is a command-line utility for exploring and querying SQL databases.
 It provides tools to list tables, inspect schema definitions, and execute SQL queries interactively.

 ## Features